June 22 - New service coming to Cambrian

 • Freedom of Information Privacy statement:

-Personal information is collected under the authority of section 33(c) of the Freedom of Information and Protection of Privacy Act and will be used in the management and administration of Strathcona County’s On-Demand Transit Pilot Program and for purposes of evaluation of the pilot program.
+Personal information is collected under the authority of section 4(c) of the Information Act and the Protection of Privacy Act and will be used in the management and administration of Strathcona County’s On-Demand Transit Pilot Program and for purposes of evaluation of the pilot program.
 Account and trip information may be migrated to a permanent version of a future On-Demand Transit Program if required.
 If you have any questions about the collection or use of your personal information, please contact Transit Analyst and Scheduler at 780-410-8526.

 Transit